-In addition to the Great New York State Fair, New York is home to more than 50 county and youth fairs that operate from July through early October, with the Long Island Fair closing out the season.
+In addition to the Great New York State Fair, New York is home to more than 50 county and youth fairs that operate from July through the middle of September, with the Long Island Fair closing out the season.
 Local fairs provide visitors with family-friendly fun, great music, and delicious food.
 They also offer a unique opportunity to learn about local agriculture, including where our food comes from, and how it is grown, harvested, and marketed to the public.